coredigitalsrvc/coredigital/ODM-Study-Reference.md

 ### Enable GPU Acceleration
 To get GPU running in Windows, using Docker WSL, follow these commands:
 ```
+1. Install latest nvidia drivers
+2. Open git bash in the directory you installed WebODM, same way you launch ODM

     Install latest nvidia windows drivers